Categories can help you organize content on your site, but there are situations when you don’t want users to find specific categories.

 Step 1: Install and Activate SearchWP

-After that, open your SearchWP account and navigate to the Downloads tab.
+After that, you’ll need to open your SearchWP account and navigate to the Downloads tab.

 Then, press the Download SearchWP button to start downloading the plugin’s ZIP file to your computer.

-After completing the download, copy the plugin license key in the bottom left corner on the same tab.
+After completing the download, you can also copy the plugin license key in the bottom left corner on the same tab.
 You’ll need it further to activate your copy of SearchWP.

-Once you’ve activated your copy of SearchWP, you’re ready to start setting up your search engine.
+Once you’ve activated SearchWP, you’re ready to start setting up your search engine.

 Step 2: Customize Your Search Engine

-To get started, go over to the Engines tab.
+To get started, you can go to SearchWP » Algorithm from the WordPress dashboard.

 Here you can manage your search engines created with SearchWP.